Associate of Applied Science Degree

 Contact the Program Coordinator

-This program is nationally approved by: National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+This program is nationally accredited by: National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

-As an approved program, NAACLS requires a program to publish program outcomes meeting certain benchmarks:
+As an accredited program, NAACLS requires a program to publish program outcomes meeting certain benchmarks:

 University Partnership Programs